IGME-RIT/Cpp_Overloading/README.md

-# Advanced Overloading tutorial illustrates the application of operator overloading in the form of Traits of a set Class.
+# Advanced Overloading

+This tutorial illustrates the application of operator overloading in the form of Traits of a set Class.
 It also covers the concepts of set, struct, const, predefined macro __FUNCTION__, keyword new, pointer ,and reference.

 # Setup